sous-chefs/rsyslog/README.md

 graylog2, logstash, etc), you can still send log messages to it as long as the port and protocol match up with the server software.
 See __Examples__

+Use `rsyslog_file_input` within your recipes to forward log files to your remote syslog server.

 Examples